Calabi-Yau Varieties with Fibre Structures

-Let $Z$ be an algebraic n-fold with trivial canonical bundle.
-One has an isomorphism from $\Omega_Z^{n-1}\cong T_Z,$ i.e., {\it the infinitesimal Torelli theorem} holds true.

-Let $f:X \to Y$ be a semistable proper family smooth over a Zariski open dense set $Y_0$ such that $S=Y-Y_0$ is a reduced normal crossing divisor.
-Suppose that $X$ is a projective manifold with trivial canonical line bundle, then a general fibre is a smooth projective manifold with trivial canonical bundle and has certain type `K'.
-It is well known that the coarse quasi-projective moduli scheme $\mathfrak{M}_K$ exists for the set of all polarized projective manifolds with trivial canonical line bundle and type `K' (cf.\cite{V95}).
+Let $f:X \to Y$ be a semi-stable proper family smooth over a Zariski open dense set $Y_0$ such that $S=Y-Y_0$ is a reduced normal crossing divisor.
+Suppose that $X$ is a projective manifold.
+Then, a general fibre is a smooth projective manifold with trivial canonical bundle and it has certain geometric type `K'.
+We know that the coarse quasi-projective moduli scheme $\mathfrak{M}_K$ exists for the set of all polarized projective manifolds with trivial canonical sheaf and with given type `K' (cf.\cite{V95}).

 By the infinitesimal Torelli theorem, that the family $f$ satisfies the condition in the corollary \ref{big-torelli} if and only if the unique moduli morphism $\eta_f: Y_0 \to \mathfrak{M}_K$ for $f$ is a generically finite morphism.
-Moreover, the condition is equivalent to that $f$ contains no isotrivial subfamily whose base is a subvariety passing through a general point of $Y.$ If $Y$ is a curve, that $f$ satisfies the condition in \ref{big-torelli} if and only if that $f$ is non-isotrivial. \begin{proposition} Let $f:X\to Y$ be a surjective morphism between two non-singular projective varieties such that every fibre is irreducible and $f: X_0=X\setminus \Delta \to Y\setminus S$ be the maximal smooth subfamily where $S=Y \setminus Y_0$ is a reduced normal crossing divisor.
+Moreover, the condition is equivalent to that $f$ contains no isotrivial subfamily whose base is a subvariety passing through a general point of $Y.$ If $Y$ is a curve, that $f$ satisfies the condition in the corollary \ref{big-torelli} if and only if the family $f$ is non-isotrivial.
+Actually, we have a result from Koll\'ar's decomposition and the semi-positive package: